Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Introduction

-At the same time, recent multi-messenger observations demand greater structural flexibility in compact star models.
+It is noteworthy that recent multi-messenger observations demand greater structural flexibility in compact star models.
 Measurements of heavy pulsars with masses close to or exceeding $2M_\odot$, together with emerging evidence for objects in the neutron star-black hole mass-gap region, challenge models constructed within overly constrained geometric frameworks.
-These observations motivate the search for mechanisms capable of relaxing geometric rigidity while preserving mathematical consistency and physical viability.
+These observations motivate the search for mechanisms capable of extending the stellar mass range while maintaining physical consistency and avoiding unrealistic stiffening of the equation of state.

 Within modified gravity, symmetric teleparallel gravity and its $f(Q)$ extension provide a particularly transparent setting for such investigations.
 The symmetric teleparallel formulation of gravity describes gravitation through the non-metricity scalar $Q$ rather than curvature or torsion.
-This framework offers a comparatively simple geometric structure when contrasted with curvature-based extensions such as $f(R)$ gravity or torsion-based alternatives like $f(T)$ \cite{Jimenez2019}.
+This framework offers a comparatively simple geometric structure compared to curvature-based extensions (e.g., $f(R)$ gravity) or torsion-based alternatives (e.g., $f(T)$ \cite{Jimenez2019}).
 In the coincident gauge, the affine connection can be set to zero, forcing both curvature and torsion to vanish and leaving all gravitational information encoded in the non-metricity.
 The resulting field equations remain second-order in the metric, which avoids the higher-order instabilities often encountered in modified curvature theories.
-Extending this construction to $f(Q)$ gravity by promoting the Lagrangian to a general function of $Q$ preserves this second-order character and provides a flexible theoretical arena \cite{Lazkoz2019}.
-Cosmological studies reinforce the viability of $f(Q)$, showing that suitable choices of the function reproduce late-time cosmic acceleration, mimic diverse effective dark-energy behaviors, and remain compatible with both background and perturbative observational constraints \cite{Lazkoz2019,Ayuso2021,Barros2020}.
+Extending this construction to $f(Q)$ gravity by promoting the Lagrangian to a general function of $Q$ preserves this second-order character and provides a flexible theoretical framework \cite{Lazkoz2019}.
+Cosmological studies reinforce the viability of $f(Q)$, showing that suitable choices of the function reproduce late-time cosmic acceleration, mimic diverse effective dark-energy behaviours, and remain compatible with both background and perturbative observational constraints \cite{Lazkoz2019,Ayuso2021,Barros2020}.
 These cosmological motivations establish a natural basis for investigating stellar systems in the same geometric setting.